-In 2017, an official FBI public announcement indicated that over 40,000 businesses experienced Business Email Compromise (BEC) and Email Account Compromise (EAC) attacks and reported a combined loss of $5.3 billion.
-The figure is estimated to rise to $9 billion in 2018.
+Over 40,000 businesses experienced Business Email Compromise (BEC) and Email Account Compromise (EAC) attacks and reported a combined loss of over $9 billion.

 Usually, a BEC scam target business working with foreign suppliers and/or business that perform with wire transfer payments.

 If you look at the FBI statistical data from December 2016 to May 2018, the BEC/EAC scam continues to grow, 136% increased, and targeting small, medium and large business, and also personal transactions.
 The victims of BEC also come from a variety of industries, which mean there’s no one sector is a favored target.

 This type of attack comes in some forms: a fake invoice scam, impersonating a lawyer or an accountant or impersonating a higher ranked employee, namely a CEO or CFO.
 Usually, this is a financially-motivated attack.
 Less frequently, it is competitor disruption or a country-sponsored attack (espionage).